-The third and lowest level shows the primal pulser in the context of its Virtual Energy environment.
-Electronics systems provide a partial analogy.
+Electronics systems provide an analogy.
 Many electronics systems have a power supply that is independent of operational parts.
-The power supply connects to the standard commercial electrical power grid that provides an AC signal 110 volts and 60 Hz; and the power supply turns that signal into the particular forms needed for operations, such as 6 volts DC.
+The power supply connects to a standard AC signal of 110 volts/60 Hz and turns that standard AC signal into particular needed forms, such as 6 volts DC.
+Power supplies in electronics systems are dissipative and produce heat radiated into the air.